Al Green (politician): Political positions

-On budget issues, Green follows his party's views.
-He supported every budget bill proposed during President Obama's term.
-During President Bush's term, Green voted against all budget bills that cut government spending and cut taxes.
-He also voted for Obama's bailout of the Auto Industry in 2009.
+Green voted for President Barack Obama's bailout of the auto industry in 2009.
 On December 10, 2008, he wrote a statement supporting the auto bailout, saying, "The auto bailout is really about bailing out people, and the people of this country...
 I think that [how tax dollars are spent] is a legitimate concern for the American people, but I do think, with the proper strings attached, we can bail out the people...who may lose their jobs."

 Green is a member of the Congressional Pakistan Caucus.
 He is a strong supporter of holding Pakistan as an ally in South Asia.
 After the assassination of former Prime Minister Benazir Bhutto on December 27, 2007, which initially destabilized the country as riots erupted, Green issued a statement condemning the assassination as a "dastardly effort to circumvent the democratic process."
 He announced his support of the US's continued alliance with Pakistan, and urged Pakistanis to continue their push towards true democracy, "knowing that freedom, justice, and democracy are difficult to achieve."

-On December 6, 2017, Green denounced Trump for "casting contempt on transgender individuals, inciting hate and hostility, and sowing discord among the people of the United States on the basis of gender."
+On December 6, 2017, Green denounced President Donald Trump for "casting contempt on transgender individuals, inciting hate and hostility, and sowing discord among the people of the United States on the basis of gender."
 Green is a member of the Congressional LGBT Equality Caucus.
 On February 25, 2021, Green gave an impassioned speech on the floor of the House in support of the Equality Act, comparing the use of religion to support homophobia by representatives opposed to the bill to the use of religion to support racist policies, saying, "You used God to enslave my foreparents.
 You used God to segregate me in schools.
 You used God to put me in the back of the bus.
 Have you no shame?"

+On October 25, 2023, Green and eight other Democrats (Alexandria Ocasio-Cortez, Jamaal Bowman, Cori Bush, Andre Carson, Summer Lee, Ilhan Omar, Delia Ramirez, and Rashida Tlaib), along with Republican Thomas Massie, voted against congressional bi-partisan non-binding resolution H. Res.
+771 supporting Israel in the wake of the October 7 attacks.
+The resolution stated that the House of Representatives: "stands with Israel as it defends itself against the barbaric war launched by Hamas and other terrorists" and "reaffirms the United States' commitment to Israel's security"; the resolution passed by an overwhelming 412-10-6 margin.

+Electoral history

+Personal life

+Green is a Baptist Christian.
+He is divorced.

+Green underwent intestinal surgery in 2024.